CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

 \subsection{Efficiency Analysis}

-In Table~\ref{tab:efficiency}, we present computational complexity results of our models.
-Compared with the previous state-of-the-art method SA-Gate~\cite{chen2020sa_gate} on the NYU Depth V2 dataset using ResNet50, our model with SegFormer-B2 has similar \#Params but significantly lower FLOPs.
-Our CMX model with SegFormer-B4 greatly elevates the mIoU score to $56.0\%$, further widening the accuracy gap with moderate model complexity.
-With SegFormer-B5, mIoU further increases to $56.8\%$, but it also comes with larger complexity.
-For efficiency-critical applications, the CMX solution with SegFormer-B2 or -B4 would be preferred to enable both accurate and efficient multi-modal semantic scene perception.
+In Table~\ref{tab:efficiency}, we present the computational complexity results.
+Compared with the previous best method SA-Gate~\cite{chen2020sa_gate} on the NYU Depth V2 dataset, our model with MiT-B2 has similar \#Params and lower FLOPs but significantly higher mIoU.
+Our CMX model with MiT-B4 greatly elevates the mIoU score to $56.0\%$, further widening the accuracy gap with moderate model complexity.
+With MiT-B5, mIoU further increases to $56.8\%$, but it also comes with larger complexity.
+For efficiency-critical applications, the CMX solution with MiT-B2 or -B4 would be preferred to enable both accurate and efficient multi-modal semantic scene perception.